Declaration of major

 Note: All of these programs are competitive.
 As a result, submitting a complete application does not guarantee an interview or admission to the program to which you have applied.

 Radiation Therapy Technology

-Note: The Office of Student and Alumni Affairs, along with the program admissions committees, will communicate with applicants through email regarding application status and requests for information.
+Note: The Office of Student Affairs, along with the program admissions committees, will communicate with applicants through email regarding application status and requests for information.
 Please make sure that the email address provided on your program application is checked frequently and is currently working.
 Any questions that you may have regarding your application should be addressed to email@example.com.